Logius-standaarden/API-mod-transport-security/transport-security.md

 Note: security controls for signing and encrypting of application level messages will be part of a separate extension, [Signing and Encryption](https://geonovum.github.io/KP-APIs/API-strategie-modules/encryption/).

 ## Transport security
 One should secure all APIs assuming they can be accessed from any location on the internet.
 Information MUST be exchanged over TLS-based secured connections.
 No exceptions, so everywhere and always.
 This is [required by law](https://wetten.overheid.nl/BWBR0048156/2023-07-01).
-One SHOULD follow [the latest NCSC guidelines for TLS](https://english.ncsc.nl/publications/publications/2021/january/19/it-security-guidelines-for-transport-layer-security-2.1)
+One MUST follow [the latest NCSC guidelines for TLS](https://english.ncsc.nl/publications/publications/2021/january/19/it-security-guidelines-for-transport-layer-security-2.1)

 <span id="api-11"></span>
 <div class="rule" id="/transport/tls">